Peierls Transition in Gross-Neveu Model from Bethe Ansatz

 The mean-field value of \(\sigma\) appears to be the {\it cnoidal} wave, an exact periodic wave solution of the Korteweg de Vries equation described by Jacobi elliptic function \(\langle\sigma(x)\rangle=m k^{1/2}{\rm\ sn}(x;k)\).
 The cnoidal wave is the simplest and the best studied instance of a special class of potentials known as finite-gap potential \cite{Novikov:1984id}.
 The spectrum of particles in such potentials possesses only a finite number of gaps.
 The \(E\to -E\) symmetric spectrum of the Dirac equation in a cnoidal potential possesses the minimal number, two, symmetrically situated\mn{} bandgaps with ends at \((-\varepsilon_+,-\varepsilon_-)\) and \((\varepsilon_-,\varepsilon_+)\).
 The ends of the spectrum are determined solely by the chemical potential in such manner that the Fermi level is located inside one of the gaps.
 Furthermore, the density of states in the finite gap potential, referred to as a {\it spectral curve} and the wave functions of the states are also completely determined by the ends of the spectrum.
 In this paper we will show how to obtain the spectral curve as a large \(N\)-limit of the Bethe Ansatz solution of the full-fledged quantum GN model.

 The fate of the fermionic crystal beyond the semiclassical approximation is an open question.
-One expect on general grounds that quantum corrections melt the crystal and the long-range order slowly decays at very large distances \cite{Witten:1978qu}:
+One expects on general grounds that quantum corrections melt the crystal and the long-range order slowly decays at very large distances \cite{Witten:1978qu}:

 due to coupling to the Goldstone mode \cite{berezinskii1971destruction,Kosterlitz:1973xp}.
-Precisely this behaviour occurs in the $U(N)$ version of the GN model, solvable exactly by bosonization \cite{Ciccone:2022zkg}.
-The decay of the long-range order is invisible in the strict large-$N$ limit, and the Bethe Ansatz framework developed here may help to answer this question.
+Here $\alpha $ is a parameter of order one.
+As detailed later, $\nu $ is the density of kinks in the ground state.
+This behavior occurs in the $U(N)$ version of the GN model, solvable exactly by bosonization \cite{Ciccone:2022zkg}.
+The decay of the long-range order is invisible in the strict large-$N$ limit, and the Bethe Ansatz framework developed here may help to clarify the precise nature of the high-density phase.

-The global symmetry of the GN model is $O(2N)\times \mathbbm{Z}_2$, where $O(2N)$ acts on a multiplet formed by real and imaginary components of $\psi _i$, and $\mathbbm{Z}_2$ is the chiral symmetry: $\psi _i\rightarrow \gamma ^3\psi _i$, $\sigma \rightarrow -\sigma $.
-The effective potential for $\sigma $, with fermions integrated out, has a double-well shape with two minima at $\langle\sigma\rangle =\pm m$.
-The expectation value of $\sigma $ spontaneously breaks chiral symmetry and gives mass to fermions.
-Residual interactions are $1/N$ suppressed but attractive and lead to formation of bound states with up to $N-2$ constituents transforming in the fundamental representations of the \(D_{N}\) algebra.
-The spinor representations are states of the Dirac operator in the field of the kinks of the $\sigma $-field that interpolate between the two vacua.
-They form $N$ topologically protected zero modes, one for each fermion flavor, and thus can be in $2^N$ internal states, hence the spinor representation \cite{Witten:1977xv}.
-Their wave functions are localized on the kink.
+The spectrum of the GN model consists of the elementary fermion, its bound states, and solitons.
+The solitons transform in the spinor representations of the $D_N$ algebra because kinks of the $\sigma $-field that interpolate between the two vacua harbour $N$ topologically protected zero modes, one for each fermion flavor, that can be in $2^N$ internal states \cite{Witten:1977xv}.
 The mass spectrum of all particles is known exactly from the factorized scattering matrix \cite{Zamolodchikov:1978xm}

 with $a=1,\ldots,N-2 $ enumerate the fundamental representation of \(O(2N)\) labelled by nodes of the \(D_{N}\) Dynkin diagram.
 Owing to zero modes, kinks carry \(N/2\) units of the baryon charge \cite{Jackiw:1975fn}.
 The baryon charge of the antisymmetric tensor of rank \(a\) is equal to \(a\) as it is a bound state of \(a\) vector particles: